-ChâteauMargo, a multi-faceted cultural organization, with a strong local base creates cultural and community events that are accessible to all with the intention of providing access to education in diverse and unique fields.
+ChâteauMargo, a multi-faceted cultural organization led by Margo C. Grace, has a strong local base and creates cultural and community events that are accessible to all with the intention of providing access to education in diverse and unique fields.

-Having worked full time at the University of Texas for the past decade, Margo feels her work at the Jackson School of Geosciences provided her with more engagement in the Earth Sciences, which is connected to her work as an artist and enviromentalist.
+Having worked full time as Program Coordinator for the EDGER Forum at the University of Texas at Austin for the past decade, Margo feels her work with the Jackson School of Geosciences provides her with more engagement in the Earth Sciences, which is connected to her work as an artist and environmentalist.
 Working at the University has given Margo a deep appreciation of the institution and she intends to evolve her career through further education by starting a Masters Degree in "Human Dimensions of Organizations" this Fall.

 Watch this space!